Infineon/DPS310-Pressure-Sensor/README.md

 In case you need additional help, please do not hesitate to open an issue in this repository.

 ### SPI with XMC2Go
-SPI mode has only been only tested with XMC1100 boot kit.
-To put the shield directly onto XMC2Go, add the following line to the top of the sketch:
+If your sensor's MISO and MOSI are in different order as the XMC2Go shield, add the following line to the top of the sketch:
 ```
 #define XMC2GO_SWAP_MOSI_MISO
 ```
-if your sensor's MISO and MOSI are in different order as the XMC2Go shield.

-However, further trouble shooting is still needed with XMC2Go.

 ### Interrupt mode
 Interrupt mode not working reliably on XMC2Go for both DPS310 and DPS422.